 - Remove the leaves on the bottom 2 inches of the cutting and dip the cut tip into rooting powder.
 Place it into sterile sand.

-- It will take about 6 weeks for roots to grow.
+- It will take about six weeks for the roots to grow.
 At that point, plant the cutting into a small pot until a root ball forms.

-- Once a root ball has formed, transplant your cutting into a larger pot or directly in the garden outside.
+- Once a root ball has formed, transplant your cutting into a larger pot directly in the garden outside or grow indoors.

 Uses for Thyme